Extensions and Exemption Requests

 If clear evidence to support the need for an extension or exemption exists, CMS will provide the extension or exemption for a determined period of time.
 If no clear evidence to support the need is given, the request will be denied.

-Please ensure that no protected health information (PHI) is included in the documentation being submitted for review.
+Please ensure that no protected health information (PHI) or personally identifiable information (PII) is included in the documentation being submitted for review.

 Communicating CMS-initiated Waivers

-For Hurricanes specifically, CMS will post updates on the CMS Hurricane page.
-If your hospice has been impacted by a hurricane, we recommend you check the CMS Hurricane page frequently for updates.
+For disasters like hurricanes or pandemic, CMS will post updates on the CMS Emergencies webpage page.
+We recommend you check the CMS Emergency webpage frequently for updates.

 Special Circumstances for Hospice Providers